jredondoh/HoldableERC20/README.md

 For bets, only 4 simultaneous instances have been made available but it is not acceptable for scalability issues.
 A possible solution is to have several instances of bets running in parallel and assign an oncoming bet to a random instance instead of only one as it is in this proof-of-concept.

-To start the server, from the ./backend folder:
+To start the server, from the root folder:

 `yarn install`

 `ganache-cli -p 7545`

+`truffle migrate`

+Contract address is added to ./backend/AppHoldableERC20/contractData.py

+And in the ./backend folder:

 `python3.6 manage.py runserver`